A hypocoercivity-exploiting stabilised finite element method for Kolmogorov equation: A special weak formulation

 For notational brevity, any characteristic portions of the boundary $\{(x,y) \in \partial\Omega\backslash\partial_0\Omega: xn_2(x,y) = 0\}$ have been included into the outflow part, since their treatment is identical in what follows.
 Notice that $\partial \Omega = \partial_+ \Omega \cup \partial_- \Omega \cup \partial_0 \Omega$.
 Introducing the notation $ Lu\equiv -u_{xx}+xu_y$, we consider the initial/boundary-value problem:

 for $t_f>0$ and for $f\in L^2((0,t_f); H^1(\Omega))$, noting the {stronger,} non-standard regularity assumption for $f$.
 The well-posedness of the above problem is assured upon assuming that $\partial_{-}\Omega$ has positive one-dimensional Hausdorff measure \cite{or73}.
+We refer to \cite{or73} for further details on the admissible boundary conditions for ultraparabolic PDEs and their physical meaning.
+We note that the developments below (with minor modifications) still apply upon replacing the non-flux condition by a Dirichlet one.
+We opt for the no-flux condition in the present work for its relevance in kinetic-type systems.
 For brevity, denote the time interval by $I:=(0,t_f]$.
 We note that, in contrast to the previous work \cite{georgoulis}, in what follows, we do \emph{not} prescribe any additional boundary conditions.

 Let $A$ be a symmetric and non-negative definite matrix of the form

 where $\alpha,\beta,\gamma$ are non-negative parameters.
 Denote by $\Ainner{\cdot}{\cdot}$ the inner product

 for $w,v\in H^1(\Omega)$ with induced inner product $\norm{\cdot}{A}:= \Ainner{\cdot}{\cdot}^{\frac{1}{2}}$.
 This norm will play the role of $\norm{\cdot}{hc}$ from the Introduction.